thanmai670/thanmai670/README.md

 💬 Ask me about Python or any web and mobile app development related stuff .
-📫 How to reach me: LinkedIn - @Thanmai, Instagram - @tech_station09.
+📫 How to reach me: LinkedIn - @Thanmai

 😄 Pronouns: He/His.